-[Phoenix BIOS screen-shot that shows how to setup boot options for computer. via CD-ROM or Floppy ]
+[Phoenix BIOS screen-shot that shows how to set up boot options for computer.
+Via CD-ROM or Floppy]

 First, boot device should be always your primary Hard Drive Disk.
-(The second can be any other but we recommend none)
+(The second can be any other, but we recommend none)

-Password protect the BIOS
+Password protects the BIOS

 All computers have the option to set up a password for entering BIOS.
 This allows to protect from changing First boot device’ option in the BIOS.
 BIOS also has some important settings that are:

 - Option to require password to turn-on computer